HueCodes/HttpServerinC-fromscratch/README.md

 # HttpServerinC-fromscratch

-Building a TCP server in C from scratch.
+Building a HTTP server in C from scratch.
+Server Processes client requests in seperate threads, allowing the server to handle multiple, concurrent connections.